 The history of

-In September 2015, Ric Thorpe was appointed as the Bishop of Islington to lead the Diocese of London’s goal of creating 100 new worshipping communities and to offer support for church planting.
-The Centre for Church Planting and Growth was established to oversee this work, with the Bishop of London giving permission to serve any diocese in the Church of England when invited by the local diocesan bishop.
+By 2013, the Diocese of London reflected this activity in its Capital Vision 2020, prioritising the planting and revitalising of 100 new worshipping communities.
+In September 2015, Ric Thorpe was appointed as the Bishop of Islington, leading on the goal of planting 100 new worshipping communities.
+Bishop Ric founded the Centre for Church Planting and Growth to oversee this work, acting under the permission of the Bishop of London to serve any diocese in the Church of England.

 Due in part to the success of the Diocese of London’s Capital Vision 2020, the scope of the Centre’s work grew rapidly.
 To reflect this, it was renamed as The Gregory Centre for Church Multiplication, or CCX, supporting diocesan leadership teams and church leaders throughout England and beyond as they look to plant and grow churches and develop their strategies for church planting.